Beginning the Change Journey

 To get a more detailed understanding of how your organisation is tracking in core components of gender equity and the prevention of family violence, you can complete this in-depth internal checklist, ideally with other members of your team.

-The Checklist for Gender Responsive Organisations is self-guided, and reflective of the OurWatch Workplace Equality Respect Standards (WER), which represent our national best practice for gender equity and the prevention of violence against women in the workplace.
+The Checklist for Gender Responsive Organisations is self-guided, and reflective of the OurWatch Workplace Equality Respect (WER) Standards, which represent our national best practice for gender equity and the prevention of violence against women in the workplace.

 Completing a more in depth analysis will provide a solid basis to build a business case for your workplace to conduct a full gender equity audit, and to identify their next steps on the PVAW journey.

-The first step to conducting a full Gender Equity Audit is building a business case to gain the support of senior leadership.
+The first step to conducting a Workplace Gender Audit is building a business case to gain the support of senior leadership.
 Commitment from the senior leadership team is critical to the evolution of workplace attitudes, behaviour and structures.

 Identifying an approach that aligns with the specific needs of your organisation will strengthen your case for an audit.
 Tailoring your case to your organisation highlights the importance and relevance, specific to your workplace.

-WHISE has created a guide to creating a business case and we can also coach workplaces through the creation of the business case.
+WHISE has created a quick guide to developing a business case and we can also coach workplaces through the creation of the business case.

 Gender Equity and Prevention of Violence against Women training